osg-htc/user-school-2018/docs/materials/day4/part2-ex1-data-needs.md

 Once you have completed the above tasks, we'll talk about the totals as a group.

 -   How much disk space is required on the submit server for one blastx run with the input file you used before?
+(Input data)
 -   How *many* files are needed and created for each run?
+(Output data)
 -   Assuming that each file is read completely by BLAST, and since you know how long blastx runs (time it):
     -   At what rate are files read in?
     -   How many MB/s?